lightning/bolts/07-routing-gossip.md

 the double-SHA256 of the entire remaining packet after `signature` using the key given by `node-id`.
 It MAY set `alias` and `rgb-color` to customize their node's appearance in maps and graphs, where the first byte of `rgb` is the red value, the second byte is the green value and the last byte is the blue value.
 It MUST set `alias` to a valid UTF-8 string of up to 21 bytes in length, with all `alias` bytes following equal to zero.

+The receiving node SHOULD fail the connection if `node-id` is not a valid compressed public key, and MUST NOT further process the message.

-The receiving node SHOULD fail the connection if `signature` is invalid or incorrect for the entire message including unknown fields following `alias`, and MUST NOT further process the message.
+The receiving node SHOULD fail the connection if `signature` is not a valid signature using `node-id` of the double-SHA256 of the entire message following the `signature` field (including unknown fields following `alias`), and MUST NOT further process the message.

 The receiving node SHOULD ignore `ipv6` if `port` is zero.
 It SHOULD fail the connection if the final byte of `alias` is not zero.

 The receiving node SHOULD ignore the message if `node-id` is not previously known from a `channel_announcement` message, or if